The Best Bakery in Every State

 Back in 1982 when this shop first opened, it was focused on artisan breads.
 Over the years, Shepherdstown Sweet Shop Bakery expanded the menu to include more bakery staples.
 Their menu today includes muffins, pastries, cookies, hand pies and a classic West Virginia recipe: pepperoni rolls.

-Bitner’s Bakery, Lake Geneva
+Bittner’s Bakery, Lake Geneva

 The Bunnery Bakery & Restaurant, Jackson Hole

 What began as a small operation in 1975 has become a favorite local restaurant.
 The Bunnery Bakery keeps its quality baked goods at center of everything they do, especially with wholesome breakfast items to fuel customers on their way to work or to hit the slopes.
 Customers love the sticky buns, croissant breakfast sandwiches and Danish.
+Next: Find the best doughnut shop in all 50 states.